kostaskaragiorgos/Registration/doc/documentation.md

 # File menu

+## New Event

+You can create a new event by using menu File --> New Event

 ## Exit

-You can close the app using menu File --> Exit or using Alt+F4 keybind
+You can close the app by using menu File --> Exit or using Alt+F4 keybind

 <p><img src = "doc images/file/exit menu.png" title="Close app">